Disclaimer and Employer User Agreement

 If conditions change, requiring an employer to revoke an offer, the employer should pursue a course of action for the affected candidate that is fair and equitable, including (but not limited to) financial assistance and outplacement services.

-Any recruiter who violates any of these policies will have their recruiting and job posting privileges reviewed for potential revocation by Arts + Sciences Career Services.
+Any recruiter who violates any of these policies will have their recruiting and job posting privileges reviewed for potential revocation by the Walter Center for Career Achievement.